Skip to content

-How do I use Amazon RDS to turn on query logging for PostgreSQL?
+How do I turn on query logging for my Amazon RDS for PostgreSQL DB instances?

 I want to turn on query logging for my Amazon Relational Database Service (Amazon RDS) for PostgreSQL DB instances.